Marjory Collins: Career

-Her work as a documentary photographer was taken up by major agencies.
+Collins' work as a documentary photographer was taken up by major agencies.
 As a result of a contribution for U.S. Camera and Travel about Hoboken, New Jersey, she was invited to work for the Foreign Service of the United States Office of War Information.
 She completed some 50 assignments there with stories about the American way of life and support for the war effort.
 In line with new emphasis on multiculturalism, she contributed to photographic coverage of African Americans as well as citizens of Czech, German, Italian and Jewish origin.

 In 1944 Collins worked freelance for a construction company in Alaska before travelling to Africa and Europe on government and commercial assignments.
-Thereafter she worked mainly as an editor and a writer covering civil rights, the Vietnam War and women's movements.
+Thereafter, she worked mainly as an editor and a writer covering civil rights, the Vietnam War and women's movements.
 In the 1960s she edited American Journal of Public Health.
 Collins was very active politically; a feminist, she founded the journal Prime Time (1971–76) "for the liberation of women in the prime of life."
-In 1977 Collins became an associate of the Women's Institute for Freedom of the Press.
+In 1977, Collins became an associate of the Women's Institute for Freedom of the Press.

 Her work is included in the collection of the Museum of Fine Arts Houston.